rogerdahl/striprouter-cpp/README.md

 <img align="right" width="50%" src="./screenshot.png">

-**Note**: Alpha / experimental state.
+**Note**: Experimental state.
 Tested on Windows 10 64-bit and Linux Mint 18 64-bit.
 See [Releases](https://github.com/rogerdahl/striprouter/releases) for Windows and Linux binaries.

 This is a cross-platform program that, given a description of a circuit, searches for the best way to create the required connections on a [stripboard](https://en.wikipedia.org/wiki/Stripboard).